 Some hearty folks get their kick out of motivational documentaries.
 Some mushy fellows like to weep as they watch their favorite romantic movie once again.
 Some rejoice in the thrilling action set-ups while the intellectual minds thrive on mystery and sci-fi for entertainment.

 Now, you can pick one or two of those genres to add to your list of interests, but “humor” is what lies common for everyone!

-According to Statista, comedy is the most preferred film genre by the Indians.
+According to Statista, comedy is the fourth most popular movie genre in the United States and Canada from 1995 to 2022 while it is the most preferred film genre among the Indians.